ansys/allie-flowkit/docs/source/advanced/index.rst

 Advanced Topics
 ===============

-Explore architectural features, extensibility patterns, and debugging tools available in the Flowkit backend.
+Architectural features, extensibility patterns, and tools available in the Flowkit.

 .. grid:: 3
    :gutter: 2